WolfBungalow/FreeNAS-Cull-Snapshots/README.md

 It has been tested with FreeNas-11.

+# Multiple FreeNAS Periodic Snapshot Tasks
+This script matches snapshots based on their name, particularly the "Volume/Dataset" and the "Snapshot Lifetime".
+In FreeNAS you can setup multiple Periodic Snapshot Tasks that have the same "Volume/Dataset" and the "Snapshot Lifetime" but different Begin, End, Interval and Weekday settings.
+The script will treat those snapshots as the same snapshot task when comparing.

 # Config.py
 Customize the config file with your system's particulars.
 Server username, password and URL.
 Customize the snapshot culling timeframes.